Don’t Stop the MoJo and Cancel Your Treatments Too Early!

 Although you’re ready to say good-bye to pests, by ending treatments too early you may be setting your yard up for peskier problem next season!
 The last few treatments at the end of the season help make sure that come spring, you’re ahead of the bite-free game!
 We do this by addressing pests, larvae and also by treating unavoidable problems areas; all these methods help keep your yard winterized.

 It’s important to continue your mosquito, tick and flea barrier spray treatments as long as possible to ensure your outdoor space is protected no matter what time of year it is.
+It’s also a good idea to have a Perimeter Pest Treatment before the temperatures drop below 55 degrees to prevent those little critters from entering your home for the winter!
 If you have any questions about your current service, or if you want to prevent outdoor pests from coming back once the weather heats up again, give your local Mosquito Joe a call today!